m00qek/nvim-contabs/README.md

 let g:contabs#integrations#airline_theme = 'project/path'
 ```

-If you want to write you own `formatter`, use
+If you want to write you own `formatter` use

 ```viml
 let g:contabs#integrations#airline_theme = 'myformatter'